alyssa-norrenberns/markdown-practice/cephalapods.md

 # Cephalapods

-**Cephalapod is a class of animals within the Mollusca phylum.
-Common examples include octopus, squid, cuttlefish, and nautilus.**
+Cephalapod is the term for a class of animals within the Mollusca phylum.
+Common examples of cephalapods include octopus, squid, cuttlefish, and nautilus.

+**This page will explore cephalapod camoflage techniques and different species of cephalapods.**

 [Return to README.md](README.md)